jksalcedo/unitconverter-kt/README.md

 ## Contributing

 Contributions are welcome!
-Open issues for bugs or feature requests, or submit pull requests with improvements.

-## License

-This project is licensed under the MIT License.
-See the **LICENSE** file for details.
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and add tests if needed.
+4. Open a pull request with a clear description of your changes.

+Please follow the existing code style and conventions.